FiniteReality/NEScord/protocols/serial.md

 # Serial communication #

-See [1] for information on the expansion port on the NES
+See [NES pinout] for information on the expansion port on the NES.

 ## Used pins ##